EvanMad/EvanMad/README.md

 My name is Evan, I am:
 - An undergrad in Computer Science at the University of Leeds
-- A Tech Degree Apprentice at PwC
+- A Tech Degree Apprentice (doing full stack software engineering) at PwC
 - Head of Avionics at [leedsrockety.co.uk](luucompsoc.co.uk)
 - Academic events officer at [luucompsoc.co.uk](luucompsoc.co.uk) (currently founding LeedsHack)